ComputerNetworks-UFRGS/Programmable_Low_End_Networks/roadmap.md

     7. Try and run sudo ./lora_util.py
         1. Assertion Error: Try and reboot the raspberry

-### Steps to finish prototype
+### Ongoing tasks
 - [ ] Figure out how to integrate LoRa Communication and P4Pi OS
     - probably using a dummy interface to receive and send packet from and to LoRa
 - [ ] Rebuild sniffer script with scappy
 - [ ] Rebuild sendp function to send packets to dummy interface

 ## Project Decisions

-- [ ] Not implementing DHCP server on local network for brevity
+- Not implementing DHCP server on local network for ease of development